First, think about your current physical activity level.

 - Heavy gardening, like digging or shoveling

 - Doing push-ups on the floor or against the wall

-- Lifting small weights (you can even use cans of food as weights)
+- Lifting small weights – you can even use cans of food as weights

 Watch these videos for tips on how to do:

-Check out the do’s and don’ts of training with weights.
+If you do muscle-strengthening activities with weights, check out the do’s and don’ts of training with weights.